-This was a real grand finale for Atari and when the Atari Jaguar console was finally released, it was to be the most technically advanced machine of it’s time.
+This was a real grand finale for Atari and when the Jaguar console was finally released it was to be the most technically advanced machine of it’s time.

-In 1991, a rumor circulating was that Atari was to make a comeback with a 32-bit console called the Atari Panther.
-This was later canceled and in 1993 the Atari Jaguar was released.
+It all started in 1991, a rumor was circulating that Atari was to make a comeback with a 32-bit console called the Atari Panther.
+Unfortunately or possibly fortunately depending how you look at it the panther project was canceled and in 1993 the Atari Jaguar was released instead.
 This was to be the last gaming system to be released by the Atari Corporation.

-Jeff Minter, Mr Llamasoft himself who i have a great respect for was the man who gave us such great early titles like ‘Sheep in Space‘ and ‘Revenge of the Mutant Camels‘ but most importantly of all on the atari jaguar he left us with the awesome ‘Tempest, and Tempent 2000‘.
-He was also a major key part in the development of the Jaguar and also briefly on the panther which i will later go into (a real treat for you real Retro Gamers ! ! !).
+Jeff Minter, Mr Llamasoft himself who I have a great respect for was the man who gave us such great early titles like ‘Sheep in Space’ and ‘Revenge of the Mutant Camels’ but most importantly of all he left us with the awesome game ‘Tempest, and Tempent 2000’ on the Atari Jaguar.
+Jeff also played a major key part in the development of the Jaguar and also briefly on the panther which i will later go into (a real treat for you real Retro Gamers ! ! !).

 The Atari Jaguar used Flare Technology which was hardware and also the company formed by Martin Brennan, Ben Cheese and John Mathieson.
 This technology was used in some arcade cabinets and was related to the ‘LOKI’ project that they previously worked on at Sinclair Research, which in turn was derived from the ZX Spectrum home computer.